leliel12/talks/vvv2016/carpyncho/poster.rst

-The query functionality is independent, for example the SCS is not mandatory and filtering for all stars from a particular tile is obviously posible as in:
+The query functionality is independent, for example the SCS is not mandatory and filtering for all stars from a particular tile is obviously possible as in:

 .. code-block:: python